 Her business, ACSC, focused on hiring women, giving many women the opportunity to get a foothold in Afghanistan’s predominantly male-orientated emerging IT market.
 Of this time in her life, Roya Mahboob says that “…in Afghanistan, a place that women are not supposed to even work, outside some businesses like handicrafts or agriculture . . . the challenges were never-ending.”

-Due to outside investments, Roya Mahboob was able to start the Digital Citizen Fund, a non-profit that has built 13 technology centers allowing girls to study computers, programming, business skills, and financial literacy.
+Due to outside investments, Roya Mahboob was able to start the Digital Citizen Fund, a non-profit that has built 13 technology centres allowing girls to study computers, programming, business skills, and financial literacy.

 Roya Mahboob, as a speaker, is soft-spoken and eloquent, delivering a powerful message that leaves audiences enchanted and motivated at the same time.